Dublin Bus is calling on all voluntary and community groups throughout the city to make a submission for their 2018 Community Spirit Awards.

 Speaking at the launch about the impact of a €5,000 grant on his charity, HalfTimeTalk CLG last year, Philly McMahon said; “The grant gives us the ability to provide more programmes and support for youths that will reinforce the self-belief that they have a right and potential to be the best that they can be.
 I would encourage all voluntary and community groups to make an application for a Dublin Bus Community Spirit Award – the money will go a long way.”

-Application forms for the 2018 Community Spirit Awards are available now at www.dublinbus.ie and will be accepted up to 17.00 on 29 June 2018.
+Application forms for the 2018 Community Spirit Awards are available now at www.dublinbus.ie and will be accepted up to 17.00 this Friday, 29 June 2018.
 Any voluntary and community group based in the Greater Dublin Area is eligible to apply for a grant of €1,000, €2,000 or €5,000.